mbeckdev/little-shop/README.md

 ![image](https://user-images.githubusercontent.com/4518809/149596445-fb5b2563-2e2a-4d0d-8a89-27f47e9a726d.png)

-A little front end of a shop using React Hooks, react-router-dom, and CSS Modules
+A front end of a shop using React Hooks, react-router-dom, and CSS Modules.

 There is a list of items, and when you add them to the cart, the cart updates with that item and has addintion and subtraction buttons, and a place to type in the amount you want.
 When you add things to the cart the subtotal updates.